 Many factories closed in response to the Covid-19 pandemic, leaving employees without pay for months and no way to feed their families or pay rent.
 Employers failed to notify workers they had lost their job when the factories reopened, causing unemployment to surge during the summer of 2020.

 Beyond the terrible financial incentives, the treatment of workers in these factories is appalling; the daily disregard for female employee's rights so horrendous that women workers face difficulties in speaking out about abuse in the workplace, despite 50% of Vietnamese factory workers having experienced some form of violence or maltreatment.
 It is likely the actual rate is significantly higher as women fear their complaints being discovered by their employers.
-Is it honorable to excuse the negligence of billion-dollar companies who place increased focus in the rate of production rather than employee well-being?
+Is it honorable to excuse the negligence of billion-dollar companies who place increased focus on the rate of production rather than employee well-being?

 The collapse of the Rana Plaza building in Dhaka, Bangladesh in 2013 saw 1,134 lives lost along with thousands of casualties.
 Harrowing tales of survival were covered by the media, yet the action that ought to have taken place following the tragedy was not sufficient, almost 7 years later, many remain unaware of this incident and the dangers workers face in the fashion industry.
 Just one day before the accident, many lower floor shops closed to avoid the imminent destruction as large, structural cracks had been identified in the building.
-Although conscious of the risk, the upper-floor owners of the garment factory refrained from warning employees who were called in to work the following day.
+Although conscious of the risk, the upper-floor owners of the garment factory refrained from warning employees who were called into work the following day.
 As the building collapsed, many were subjected to hours of entrapment under the rubble and machinery, waiting for rescue.

 These events are not a rarity.
 The media hesitates at covering such stories as often as necessary because of the tremendous economic success that fast fashion delivers.
 In December of 2019, 43 people died in a fire that occurred at a factory in Delhi, India- the building was illegally used as a sweatshop factory and operated without a fire license.
 Since the dawn of fast fashion, these episodes have been overlooked, furthering the laxity of companies.